jpdust/unstampedpages/README.md

 # unstampedpages
-Simple project to construct a Users API leveraging Java 25, Spring Boot 4.0.1, and terminal-based Claude Pro v2.0.76.
+Simple project to construct a Users RESTful API leveraging Java 25, Spring Boot 4.0.1, and terminal-based Claude Pro v2.0.76.
+Persists to and reads from an Amazon RDS for PostgreSQL instance.

-Full unit test coverage with H2 DB for DAO/Repo layer.
+100% unit test coverage with H2 DB for DAO/Repo layer.

 Postman-Collections Project includes sample input to invoke API locally.